EttienneS/starting_block/README.md

 - Configure build by uploading activation sercret (see below)

+- Build project (Ctrl + Shift + B), ensure TestScene is added to list
+- Commit all changes to repo

 ## Completed Features

 ### Custom chunk based terrain engine (from Karthus project).